-The FIC Regulation was adopted on 25 October 2011, and codified and modified the provisions on food labelling applicable in the Union at that time.
+The FIC Regulation was adopted on 25 October 2011, and codified and modified the provisions on food labelling applicable in the Union at that time11.
+The European Commission was expected to present a reviewed text of the FIC Regulation in the course of 2024, but this initiative was not pursued.
 One of the main objectives of the FIC Regulation was to allow consumers to make informed choices and to make safe use of food, while at the same time ensuring the free movement of legally produced and marketed food in the EU.
-The FIC Regulation is applicable to all foods intended for the final consumer since 13 December 2014.
+The FIC Regulation is applicable to all foods intended for the final consumer since 13 December 2014.12

-2.1.
-Subject and scope of this Regulation
+2.1 Subject and scope of this Regulation